Skip to main content

 2. Accredited representatives of organizations recognized by the Board of Immigration Appeals (BIA)

-If you've hired an attorney, check with the state bar association to make sure that your attorney is eligible to practice law in your state.
-Additionally, if you're working with an accredited non-attorney representative, check that they are associated with a recognized organization by visiting the Board of Immigration Appeals' website, and then ask to see your representative's BIA accrediting decision.
+If you’ve hired an attorney, check with the state bar association.
+You can check their eligibility to practice law in your area and see if they are in good standing.
+Also, if you’re working with an accredited non-attorney representative, check whether they are affiliated with a recognized organization.
+You can visit the Board of Immigration Appeals website and ask to see your representative’s BIA accrediting decision.

 Once you have an attorney or accredited representative helping with your immigration case, follow the tips below from USCIS to avoid immigration scams: